kwojcicki/kwojcicki.github.io/_posts/2021-12-14-DEATH-ROLLING.md

 \end{align}
 $$

-While these equations are helpful there doesn't seem to be any obvious pattern that we could exploit, so instead we'll obtain a explicit formula for $$ g(n) $$ through solving its recurrence equation.
+While these equations are helpful there doesn't seem to be any obvious pattern that we can exploit, so instead we'll obtain a explicit formula for $$ g(n) $$ through solving its recurrence equation.

 # Explicit Formula

-First will define $$ g(n) $$ recursively as
+First, we'll define $$ g(n) $$ recursively as

 ![probability tree for death rolling starting at n](/img/posts/starting_at_n.PNG)